jr-santos98/my-website/content/posts/review-power-architecture/index.en.md

 make this processor the most powerful that IBM has ever created.
 Perfect for data analysis jobs, cloud computing, high performance programming and among other jobs that need up-to-date and powerful machines.

-> OpenPower Lab does not have Power10 servers within its collection.
+> the [OpenPower Lab](https://openpower.ic.unicamp.br/) does not have Power10 servers within its collection.